Damzwan/sketchmate/docs/COMPETITION.md

 4. **Compact entry grid** — two-column cards using feed-grade avatar, customization, lazy image and memory behavior.
 Tapping a card opens a bottom sheet for category voting and comments; public totals remain hidden.
+   The sheet sizes its breakpoint to the number of categories (`0.4 + 0.08 × categories`, capped at 0.9) so **every** vote option is on screen the moment it opens.
+It shows a compact identity strip — thumbnail, avatar, name, caption — not the full `PreviewProfileCard`: that card is ~200px tall and pushed the options below the fold, which turned a one-tap sheet into a drag-then-tap sheet.
+The artist's real card stays one tap away, and the winners moment (§6.5) still renders it in full, which is where the customization flex belongs.
 5. **Archive detail** — every past week opens to its winners and all entries, with comments still available.
 6. **Themes sheet** — suggest and upvote without pushing the gallery below a